rhema254/rhema254/README.md

 - 🌍  I'm based in **Nairobi, Kenya**

-- 🌱 I’m currently learning **Flask for Backend development and Python for Data Science**
+- 🌱 I’m currently learning **Flask for Backend development and Java SpringBoot for Backend and API Development.**

 - 👯 I’m looking to collaborate on **any interesting Cloud-based Software Development projects.**